PerfectFit-project/virtual-coach-rasa/rasa_scheduler/README.md

 Then you can start Celery as following:

-1. Set Django SECRET_KEY using environment variable `export SECRET_KEY="some_random_large_value"`
+1. Set environment variable `SECRET_KEY` for Django

+`export SECRET_KEY="some_random_large_value"`

+:exclamation:  Make sure you set this environment variable when opening a new terminal.

 2. Create Django super user

 `python manage.py createsuperuser`

 3. Start the Django admin

 `python manage.py runserver`

 4. Go to Django admin interface (http://127.0.0.1:8000/admin/) and login